Inception-framework/debugger/README.md

     Erasing SPI flash...Writing to SPI flash...done

 The new Ethernet MAC address has been changed and stored in the on-board SPI Flash memory, from where it will be read again by U-Boot the next time we reboot the board.

+#### <a name="TipsNcore"></a>Select the value to pass to the make `-j` option depending on the characteristics of your host (number of physical / logical cores)

+The `-jN` option (or, equivalently, `--jobs=N`) of make, where `N` is an integer, tells make to launch up to `N` jobs in parallel.
+The default is 1, meaning that make will always wait for the completion of the current job before launching another one.
+On multi-core CPU architectures this option can really make a difference on the total time taken by make.
+Under GNU/Linux use the lscpu utility to discover how many cores your CPU has and set the `-jN` option accordingly.
+If your CPU architecture supports hyperthreading (two logical cores per physical core) and if your machine is not heavily loaded by other tasks you can even double that number.
+Examples:

+    Host> lscpu
+    Architecture:          x86_64
+    CPU op-mode(s):        32-bit, 64-bit
+    Byte Order:            Little Endian
+    CPU(s):                4
+    On-line CPU(s) list:   0-3
+    Thread(s) per core:    1
+    Core(s) per socket:    4
+    Socket(s):             1
+    ...

+This machine has one processor (`Socket(s)`) with 4 cores (`Core(s) per socket`) but no hyperthreading (`Thread(s) per core`).
+The `-j4` make option is probably a good choice.
+While this other one:

+    Host> lscpu
+    Architecture:          x86_64
+    CPU op-mode(s):        32-bit, 64-bit
+    Byte Order:            Little Endian
+    CPU(s):                12
+    On-line CPU(s) list:   0-11
+    Thread(s) per core:    2
+    Core(s) per socket:    6
+    Socket(s):             1
+    ...

+has one processor with 6 cores and hyperthreading, that is, a total of 12 logical CPUs.
+The `-j12` is probably the best choice if the machine is not loaded by other heavy tasks but `-j6` may be better if it is.
+Increasing the value of `N` above the total number of logical cores usually does not provide any benefit.

 # <a name="Glossary"></a>Glossary